RageLeague/DemocraticRace/README.md

 At the current stage, the mod is far from finished.
 You can play 2 days out of 5 right now, and many mechanics are planned to be added.
 Some of these mechanics are:

-* Alliance with other candidates.
-In a First Past The Post system, it is better to ally with other candidates and get the votes you need to win.
 * More side quests and events.
 * More things to do at each locations, and more ways to "deal" with your enemies.